CalebBell/fluids/docs/fluids.numba.rst

 Please note this interface is provided, but what works and what doesn't is mostly up to the numba project.
 This backend is not quite as polished as their normal engine.

+All of the regular Numba-compiled functions are built with the `nogil` flag, which means you can use Python's threading mechanism effectively to get the speed of parallel processing even without the numba_vectorized interface.